rospiess/CrimeBook/README.md

 - Case detail view: Show all associated convictions with links to their detailed view.

+- (Distinction between association and conviction is not yet made) Person detail view: Show all associated convictions / open cases (with role) (implemented) with links to their detailed view.

 To-Do List
 -----------

 - Register new users.

-- Person detail view: Show all associated convictions / open cases (with role) (implemented) with links to their detailed view.
+- Add distinction between association to a case and conviction, manage transition opened/closed case and case reopening.

 When logged in:
   - Open new cases